freqtrade/freqtrade/docs/docker_quickstart.md

 Advanced users may edit the docker-compose file further to include all possible options or arguments.

 All freqtrade arguments will be available by running `docker-compose run --rm freqtrade <command> <optional arguments>`.

 !!!
+Warning "`docker-compose` for trade commands"
+    Trade commands (`freqtrade trade <...>`) should not be ran via `docker-compose run` - but should use `docker-compose up -d` instead.
+    This makes sure that the container is properly started (including port forwardings) and will make sure that the container will restart after a system reboot.

+!!!
 Note "`docker-compose run --rm`"
     Including `--rm` will remove the container after completion, and is highly recommended for all modes except trading mode (running with `freqtrade trade` command).